Nonlinear perturbations from axion-gauge fields dynamics during inflation: Semi-Analytic Approximation to the Numerical Result

 Using this, and $P_{\zeta,{\rm measured}} = 2.1 \cdot 10^{-9}$ \cite{Akrami:2018odb}, we arrive to

-Remarkably, this expression only depends on $m_Q$, on $r_{\rm vac}$ (or equivalently $H$ or $\epsilon_\phi$), and on $N_k$.
+Remarkably, this expression only depends on $m_Q$, on $r_{\rm vac}$ (or equivalently $H$), on $N_k$ and on the ratio $\frac{\epsilon_B}{\epsilon_\phi}$.
 As we discussed, the result (\ref{R-ds-analytical}) grows as $\log^2 \left( x \right) = N_k^2$ in the super-horizon regime.
 We verified this expression against a fully numerical evaluation of eq. (\ref{finalresult}).
-We found that dividing eq. (\ref{R-ds-analytical}) by two reproduces the numerical results with extreme accuracy, up to $\sim 20\% $ corrections.
+We found that dividing eq. (\ref{R-ds-analytical}) by two reproduces the numerical results with sufficient accuracy, up to $\sim 20\% $ corrections.
 Therefore we modify (\ref{R-ds-analytical}) with

 which we also report as eq. (\ref{eqfittedRinf}) of the main text.
 Figures \ref{fig:loggrowth} and \ref{fig:Rinflvsmq} confirm the accuracy of this expression.